Getting Started Edit

 domainRoles Edit

-filter should be given a comma-seperated list of
+The domainRoles filter should be given a comma-seperated list of

 integers, each representing a permission role (see the Entity Reference